JulioLeonardo/JulioLeonardo/README.md

 - 🔭 I’m currently working as a Front-end Volunteer Developer on [Kids in Danger](https://kidsindanger.org// "kids In Danger") browser extension, where concerned parents receive information on recalls and incidents regarding products they intend to buy on Amazon and Craigslist.
 - 🌱 I’m currently learning on one of [Digital Innovation One](https://digitalinnovation.one/ "DIO") Full Stack Bootcamps.
 - 👯 I’m looking to collaborate with people, I`m looking for co-workers, but also friends!! 🤝
-- 🤔 I’m looking for help with React / Redux
 - 💬 Ask me about HTML, CSS and Javascript, or anything at all... 🤪
 - 📫 How to reach me: